lumi-a/masters-thesis/thesis.typ

 #pagebreak()
 = Conclusion
 Using FunSearch with manual tuning, we obtained new results for different problems:
-- We proved that the absolute random-order-ratio of Best-Fit bin-packing is exactly $1.5$.
-Future research may apply similar techniques to improve the bounds on its asymptotic random-order-ratio, which we only know to be between $1.144$ and $1.5-ε$ @breakingAsymptoticBestFit.
+- We proved that the absolute random-order-ratio of Best-Fit bin-packing is at least $1.5$, whereas the best known upper-bound is $1.7$.
+Future research may attempt to tighten this gap, or apply similar techniques to improve the bounds on its asymptotic random-order-ratio, which is known to be between $1.144$ and $1.5-ε$ @breakingAsymptoticBestFit.
 - Using a sequence of instances of the knapsack-problem, we showed that the size of Pareto-sets of sub-instances can be exponentially larger than the size of the final Pareto-set, with the base of this exponential growth being between $1.509$ and $2.0$.
 It would be interesting to identify the largest possible base of this exponential growth.
 - An instance found using FunSearch gave a lower bound on the Price of Hierarchy of $k$-median clustering of $(1+√5)/2 ≈ 1.618$, but the best-known upper-bound is $16$ @dai2014.
 - FunSearch yielded a sequence of instances where the iterative-rounding-algorith has an approximation-factor larger than $2$, and we conjecture that the approximation-factor on this sequence is linear in the dimension.